 Our fellowship program fills two important gaps, in our education system and the way development aid is given.
 More and more students study human rights and conflict resolution, but are starved of opportunities to use their skills and gain first-hand field experience.
 Meanwhile, we find that community-based advocates - the key to peace - are incredibly brave but lack the technical skills needed to raise funds, manage programs and use IT.
 This limits their ability to contribute to peace-building.

 We will match the skills of graduates with the needs of advocates by deploying 40 Fellows to help our community-based partners work on 20 innovative programs around the world.
-Among our 2016 programs: installing accessible toilets in Ugandan schools; empowering caregivers in families afflicted by Agent Orange in Vietnam; and screening village women for prolapse in Nepal.
-In the process, Fellows will acquire skills and knowledge that will help their studies and build their careers.
+Among our 2019 programs: installing accessible toilets in Ugandan schools; empowering caregivers in families afflicted by Agent Orange in Vietnam; building bridges among children and families in Kenya.
+Fellows will acquire skills and knowledge that will help their studies and build their careers.

 The lives of our 40 Fellows will be changed forever.
-They will be empowered - personally, academically and professionally - like all 274 graduates that have served as Peace Fellows since 2003.
+They will be empowered - personally, academically and professionally - like all 301 graduates that have served as Peace Fellows since 2003.
 Meanwhile, their hosts will also become stronger agents for change, and better able to serve their stakeholders.
-Together this year (2016) we expect to directly benefit 4,800 individuals and families through 12 programs.
 Fellows have helped us raise an impressive $2.74 million for partners.